opera-radar/odimh5_validator/README.md

 ### Contact ###
-I case of any wishes, ideas, suggestions, bugs or contribution please contact me at ladislav.meri@shmu.sk or use the issue tracker.
+I case of any wishes, ideas, suggestions, bugs or contribution please use the issue tracker or contact me at ladislav.meri@gmail.com or Marian Jurasek at marian.jurasek@shmu.sk .